|Period:||Semester 1, Block II||Hours of study:||14:00 hrs|

 - Understand the role of media and internet in shaping our ideas of the past and what archaeology is;

 - Understand the impact of looting, vandalism and illicit trade in antiquities.

 Course schedule details can be found in the BA2 time schedule.

 Mode of instruction

-Retake is only possible for the assignment and only when all assignments have been submitted and the attendance requirements have been met.
+A retake is only possible for the assignment, and only when all assignments have been submitted and the attendance requirements have been met.

-- Compensation of the grades is possible (minimum grade is 4.5, conform Faculty Rules)
+Compensation of the grades is possible (minimum grade is 4.5, in concordance with the Faculty rules).

-All exam dates (exams, retakes, paper deadlines etc.) can be found in the examination schedule.
+All exam dates (exams, retakes, paper deadlines etc.) can be found in the BA2 examination schedule.

 To be announced.

 Registration for the course or the exam is not required.